One of our keys to success is the ability to hire

 require students to participate.
 Some parents have reservations about

-past, parents have inquired about simply making a donation in leiu of fund
+past, parents have inquired about simply donating in lieu of fund raising.

-raising.
 We are certainly grateful for such a thoughtful consideration.
+In lieu of

 Q: What if I'm a doubler (in Band and Chorus, or Orchestra and

-profit will be divided equally to benefit both programs.
-Only half of your
+your total profit will be divided equally to benefit both programs.
+Only

-items sold will count toward your total class goal in each class.
-You will
+half of your items sold will count toward your total class goal in each

 Q: Do I have to sell more if I'm in